Accessibility statement for the Hampshire County Council website

 - How we tested this website

-This website was last tested on 11 April 2022.
-The test was carried out using SiteImprove and in-house quality and code reviews.
+This website was last tested on 29 June 2022.
+The test was carried out by the Government Digital Service.